 The Ground Based Aviation Infrastructure Coalition is an informal alliance of companies within the Aviation and Aerospace industry that seeks the rapid modernization of the FAA’s aging Communication, Navigation and Surveillance (CNS) infrastructure.
 Most of these legacy systems were installed more than 40 years ago, and provide safety critical functions which the aviation community relies upon every single day.

-65% off all ILS systems in the USA are over 40 years old.
+in the USA are over 40 years old.